yandex-cloud/docs/en/container-registry/operations/repository/repository-list.md

   To retrieve a list of repositories in a registry, use the [List](../../api-ref/Repository/list.md) method for the [Repository](../../api-ref/Repository/) resource.

 {% endlist %}

-{% note info %}

-The repository appears in the list as soon as at least one [Docker image is pushed to it](../docker-image/docker-image-push.md).

-{% endnote %}

 ## Getting information about a repository {#repository-get}